 The German Corporate Governance Code sets out important statutory regulations regarding the management and supervision of listed German companies and contains internationally and nationally recognised standards for sound and responsible company management.
 The purpose of the Code is to make the German corporate governance system clearer and more transparent.
 It aims to increase the confidence of international and national investors, customers, employees and the public in German company management and supervision.
-Section 161 of the German Stock Corporation Act (AktG) obliges listed companies to declare once a year whether the recommendations of the Government Commission on the German Corporate Governance Code as published by the Federal Ministry of Justice have been complied with or which recommendations have not been or will not be followed ("comply or explain").
+Section 161 AktG obliges listed companies to declare once a year whether the recommendations of the Government Commission on the German Corporate Governance Code as published by the Federal Ministry of Justice have been complied with or which recommendations have not been or will not be followed ("comply or explain").

-For the period up to and including 23 April 2017, the following compliance statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 5 May 2015.
-For the period from 24 April 2017, the statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 7 February 2017 as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 24 April 2017.
+The following compliance statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 7 February 2017 as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 24 April 2017.